CampusAI/CampusAI.github.io/_lectures/lecture_13/lecture13.md

 ## Latent Variable Models

-The general formula of a Latent Variable Model with a latent variable $$z$$ is
+The general formula of a Latent Variable Model with a latent variable $$z$$ is obtained by
+marginalization:

 \begin{equation}
 \label{eq:lvm}
 p(x) = \int p(x \vert  z) p(z) dz
 \end{equation}

-and for a **conditioned** latent variable model we have
+and for a **conditioned** latent variable model we have:

 \begin{equation}
 \label{eq:lvm_cond}